Aliases for DYSF Gene

 GeneCards Summary for DYSF Gene

 DYSF (Dysferlin) is a Protein Coding gene.
-Diseases associated with DYSF include miyoshi muscular dystrophy 1 and limb-girdle muscular dystrophy.
-GO annotations related to this gene include calcium-dependent phospholipid binding.
+Diseases associated with DYSF include dysferlinopathy and congenital myopathy, paradas type.
+Among its related pathways are Striated Muscle Contraction.
+GO annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
 An important paralog of this gene is FER1L6.

 UniProtKB/Swiss-Prot for DYSF Gene